intelligence38000/android-docs/src/pages/plugins/overview/annotation.md

 ## Options

 The circle, line, fill, and symbol map layers _also_ have accompanying options classes.
-The options classes follow the builder pattern, which allows you to set various layer properties which more related to visual styling.
+The options classes follow the builder pattern, which allows you to set various layer properties that are more related to visual styling.
 For example, `FillOptions` adjusts the look of `SymbolLayer` icon or text with methods such as `withFillColor()`, `withFillOpacity()`, and `withFillPattern()`.

 | Layer type | Option class
 | --- | --- |